spatha0011/spatha_vsd-hdp/Day19/README.md

 ![Alt_Text](Images/24.jpg)

-### 9. Do Post-Synthesis timing analysis with OpenSTA tool.
+### 9. Do Post-Synthesis timing analysis with OpenSTA tool

 Since we are having 0 wns after improved timing run we are going to do timing analysis on initial run of synthesis which has lots of violations and no parameters were added to improve timing